 #8 Non Touristy Thing: Do a Fro-Yo Run at Midnight

-Ok, here’s the part where I fess up to parents and tell them that while we were in Madrid, my girl really wanted Frozen Yogurt, and it was already past 11pm.
+Ok, here’s the part where I fess up to parents of the other teens with us about one of our non touristy things to do in Madrid that maybe… they would have questioned.
+My girl really wanted Frozen Yogurt, and it was already past 11pm.
 SO, I took her.
 And two other girls wanted to come, too.
 And that’s how we wound up wandering around the Plaza Mayor/Puerta del Sol area looking for Fro-Yo at midnight.
 (I’m so getting kicked out of the responsible parent’s club.)

 Here’s the thing though: In Spanish culture, being out at midnight isn’t the big deal it is in the US.
 People were out, walking around, talking in the streets.
 We had also already been informed by our guide that Madrid is actually a really safe city.
 The biggest risk is pick-pockets – common for any big tourist city – but there wasn’t a problem with anything more severe than that.